-• Student Grievances and Disciplinary Action
+• Academic Integrity, Student Grievances, and Disciplinary Action

-Honesty and reliability are essential in the profession of Medical Laboratory Science, and these qualities are emphasized in all of the undergraduate professional and clinical courses.
+The Department of Medical and Molecular Sciences holds academic integrity across all of our academic programs in the highest regard.
+Honesty, professional ethics, and reliability are essential in the profession of Medical Laboratory Science, and these qualities are emphasized in all of the undergraduate professional and clinical courses.
 Students should become familiar with the Student Guide to University Policies.
-Any incidence of personal misconduct, suspected cheating on an examination, plagiarism, or any other form of academic dishonesty by a student will be communicated to the Office of Community Standards and Conflict Resolution.
-If warranted, the incident may be adjudicated as indicated by the Conduct Process.
-Determination of misconduct may result in an F in the course and automatic dismissal from the Medical Laboratory Science major.
+Any incidence of personal misconduct, suspected cheating on examinations and/or assignments, plagiarism, or any other form of academic dishonesty by a student will be communicated to Community Standards and Conflict Resolution.
+If warranted, the incident may be adjudicated as indicated by the Student Conduct Process.
+Determination of misconduct may result in a failing grade in the course and automatic dismissal from the Medical Laboratory Science major.

 During clinical practicums, any student grievance shall be discussed with the site Clinical Instructor first, and the site Clinical Coordinator, if necessary.
-If a problem is unresolved, the Technical Laboratory Director, Laboratory Clinical Coordinator, Section Supervisor, Clinical Instructor, MMSC Director of Clinical Education and/or MLS Program Director, and the student will meet to discuss the matter of concern.
+If a problem is unresolved, the Technical Laboratory Director, Laboratory Clinical Coordinator, Section Supervisor, Clinical Instructor, MMSC Manager of Clinical Operations/External Relations, and/or MLS Program Director, and the student will meet to discuss the matter of concern.

-Students should be aware that clinical affiliates maintain the right to remove a student from the clinical practicum if student behavior is violative of existing rules and regulations of that facility, or if the student's behavior is in any way disruptive or detrimental to the hospital/laboratory, employees or patients.
-If the student is removed from a clinical facility, the student would not complete that practicum resulting in a grade of F. While the student will not be re-instated at that facility, the student has the right to grieve his/her case to the Office of Community Standards and Conflict Resolution.
-If the Office of Community Standards and Conflict Resolution finds in favor of the student, the F will be removed and the student can complete the practicum at another affiliate; however, this would result in a delay in graduation.
-If the Office of Community Standards and Conflict Resolution does not find in favor of the student, this would result in a delay in graduation and the inability to achieve a degree in Medical Laboratory Science.
+Students should be aware that clinical affiliates maintain the right to remove a student from the clinical practicum if student behavior violates existing rules and regulations of that facility, or if the student's behavior is in any way disruptive or detrimental to the hospital/laboratory, employees, visitors, or patients.
+If the student is removed from a clinical facility, the student would not complete that practicum resulting in a grade of F. While the student will not be reinstated at that facility, the student has the right to grieve his/her case to Community Standards and Conflict Resolution.
+If Community Standards and Conflict Resolution finds in favor of the student, the F will be removed and the student can complete the practicum at another affiliate site; however, this would result in a delay in graduation.
+If Community Standards and Conflict Resolution does not find in favor of the student, this would result in a delay in graduation and the inability to achieve a degree in Medical Laboratory Science.